turingschool/dsa-dojo/stacks/README.md

 ### Implementation Challenge

-Your implementation language might already have a Stack data structure or Array functions that do all the hard work for you.
+Your implementation language might already have a `Stack` data structure or `Array` functions that do all the hard work for you.

-But what if, instead of using those, you implemented your Stack using a LinkedList?
+But what if, instead of using those, you implemented your `Stack` using a `LinkedList`?

-It would be wise to implement once the easy way to make sure you understand everything, then reimplement using the LinkedList.
+It would be wise to implement once the easy way to make sure you understand everything, then reimplement using the `LinkedList`.

 ## Stack in Practice

-Now that you understand how a Stack works we can apply it to a common technical challenge, matching elements.
+Now that you understand how a `Stack` works we can apply it to a common technical challenge, matching elements.

 ### Well-Formed Strings, Round 1